What’s Living in Phoenix Like? 18 Things To Know Before Moving Here

 Before we dive into the details, though, take a virtual tour of Downtown Phoenix to get a sneak peek of what the city has to offer.

-It’s always sunny in Phoenix … literally.
-The city has around 300 sunshine-filled days per year.
+It’s always sunny in Phoenix … well, almost.
+The city sees around 300 sunshine-filled days per year.

 It rarely rains — accumulating an average of just eight inches per year — and, when it does rain, it happens only during a few large summer storms, called “monsoons.”
 Phoenix is also sometimes referred to as the “Salt River Valley,” or, to locals, typically just “the Valley.”

 If you can’t stand the heat, get out of the desert.
 Phoenix weather is what draws many people to the area, but it can also be tough to get used to, especially during the summer months.
 It’s not unusual for summer days to be more than 100°F. In fact, between May and September, there’s an average of more than 100°F days, with temps in the 100–105°F range.
 The hottest temperature ever recorded was 122°F on June 26, 1990.
-Stock up on sunscreen and ditch the leather car seats.
+Grab your wide-brimmed hat and ditch the leather car seats.
 These summers are no joke.

 What are the best months to live in Phoenix?
 Most people will tell you that the best months for living in Phoenix happen during the spring and winter seasons, thanks to average highs in the 70s.